-A medium magnification like x4 or x5 is enough for most work and can be worn at all times.
+A loupe with a medium magnification like x4 or x5 is enough for most work and can be worn at all times.

 Use a headband to press the loupe against your eye and keep both hands free to work on the watch.
 You’ll find it on the same page as the medium eye loupe.

-It’s a good idea to keep another loupe to inspect jewel holes, balance staffs, etc. An x10 loupe should do the trick.
+It’s a good idea to keep another loupe (x10) to inspect jewel holes, balance staffs, etc.

 Before you can even begin to work on a movement, you’ll have to open the case first.